A computer graphics image is just the result of a whole lot of mathematical calculations.

 There are several transformations that are used in computer graphics, but the most common ones are translation (moving the object), rotation (spinning it) and scaling (changing its size).

-They come up often in graphics because they are applied not only to objects, but to things like the positions of the camera and lighting sources.
+They come up often in graphics because they are applied not only to objects, but to things like the camera and lighting sources.

 In this section you can apply transformations to various images.

 We'll start by making the changes manually, one point at a time, but we'll move up to a quick shortcut method that uses a matrix to do the work for you.

 We'll start by looking at how these work in two dimensions – it's a bit easier to think about than three dimensions.

 The following interactive shows a shape, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as cartesian coordinates).

 The shape is on a grid, where the center point is the "zero" point (or origin).